-NFL Rumors: Leaked Video Of Patriots Taping Bengals’ Sidelines Is ‘Really Bad,’ Could Bring Major Punishment
+NFL Rumors: Leaked Video Of Patriots Taping Bengals’ Sidelines Is Really Bad, Could Bring Major Punishment

-Leaked video of a New England Patriots film crew taping the sidelines during a Cincinnati Bengals game was released Sunday, and many believe it was worse than what the team originally let on.
+Leaked video of a New England Patriots film crew taping the sidelines during a Cincinnati Bengals game was released Sunday, and many believe it was worse than the team originally let on.

 But video released on Sunday by Fox News appeared to show a more damaging picture.
-The video itself was taken by the Bengals security member, showing that the Patriots film crew was taping the Bengals sidelines and the team’s substitution packages.
+The video itself was taken by the Bengals’ security member, showing that the Patriots’ film crew was taping the Bengals’ sidelines and the team’s substitution packages.

 The security member pointed out in the video that what was being filmed appeared to have little to do with advanced scouts, and the members of the Patriots crew offered to delete it on the spot.